KevinCSY/QRCoord/README.md

 ------------------------------------
  The QR Code will be presented to the user which can then be scanned.
  -----------------------------------
- The data will also be written into a Firebase server.
+ The data will also be written into a Firebase server which can be accessed via: https://console.firebase.google.com/u/0/project/qrcoord/database/qrcoord/data
 ------------------------------------
  Install the application by running QRCoord.apk found in the main directory
  -----------------------------------